 Joining as the yang element will be 'Mister Colfer'.
 He is a multidisciplinary artist from Montpellier, France.
 They together form a dialogue on nutritional values behind consumption of ideas products and services in today's time.
 They welcome critique and exchange of knowledge between occupational different people hence inviting the audience without any prejudice.

-A Conversation between Grace Ndiritu (The Year of Black Healing) and Edna Bonhomme
+Conversation: Grace Ndiritu (The Year of Black Healing) & edna bonhomme

 “The Year of Black Healing” is an artistic response to President Macron’s declaration that 2020 is the year of Africa in the entire French territory.
 In order to counterbalance the co-opting of Black Culture by politicians to promote their own agendas, Grace Ndiritu has declared that 2020 is in fact The Year of Black Healing.
 A year long programme of exhibitions, performances and talks in collaboration with different institutions, focusing on Ndiritu’s work and its relation to decolonization, spiritual practice, black and indigenous culture, neoliberalism and racism #georgefloyd.